carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Traffic signs

-To add traffic lights to your new map:
+To add traffic signs to your new map:

-__1.__ From the _Content Browser_, navigate to `Content/Carla/Static/TrafficSign`.
+__1.__ From the _Content Browser_, navigate to `Content > Carla > Static > TrafficSign`.
 You will find several different traffic light blueprints to choose from.

 __2.__ Drag the traffic lights into the scene and position them in the desired location.
 Press the space bar on your keyboard to toggle between positioning, rotation, and scaling tools.